 - Which email metrics you should be monitoring

-If you rely on email marketing to get your message across, then you need a system for managing your email list.
+If you rely on email marketing to get your message across, then you need to follow some best practices for email list management.
 Good email list management means having systems for:

 It allows you to better connect with your customers and leads and ensure you’re making the most out of your email campaigns.

 A ‘healthy’ email list is one that contains good quality, engaged contacts that want to hear from you.

 A list that is quickly losing subscribers, or that has poor open rates is going to negatively affect your sender reputation, and reduce your ability to make an impact with your email campaigns.